 To drive decision making, Oil and gas giants employ massive amounts of geologic, operational and performance data to improve and optimize drilling parameters, monitor pipelines and equipment and foster predictable and precise approaches to equipment maintenance.

 A recent article in Forbes described oil and gas giant Royal Dutch Shell’s process of gathering, storing and transferring the data they use to make billion dollar digging decisions.
-Shell places sensors deep inside wells and drilling equipment which relay constant streams of information via fiber optic cable.
+Shell places sensors deep inside wells and drilling equipment which relay constant streams of information via fibre optic cable.
 The data is then moved to cloud-based storage servers maintained by FileCatalyst partner, Amazon Web Services, where it can be analyzed and dissected by industry professionals.

-Big Data in oil and gas
+Big Data in Oil & Gas

 Oil and gas companies regularly make use of files containing geophysical and seismic data – the smallest of which can range from two to five GB in size for a single file.
 Multiply that by even say, 20 “small scale” files and you’re looking at over 40GB of data!